Nanny (short story)

 "Nanny" is a science fiction short story by American writer Philip K. Dick, first published in 1955 in Startling Stories and later in The Collected Stories of Philip K. Dick.
 It has since been republished several times, including in Beyond Lies the Wub in 1988.

 Plot summary

-The story takes place in the future where every family has a mechanical robot as a Nanny.
+The story takes place in the future, when every family has a mechanical robot as a Nanny.
 A family of four has an older model Nanny, and every night, when the family goes to sleep, the nanny and the neighbor's nanny, which is a different model, meet in the back yard and fight.
 The Nanny gets damaged and must be repaired, which frustrates the family, as they're advised to upgrade to a newer model.